CentreForHydrology/R_presentations/README.md

 # R_presentations
-This folder contains R presentation files
+This repository contains presentations on R

+Each presentation is in a separate directory

-R_spatial_Bertoncini.zip - Spatialtemporal Analysis in R by Andre Bertoncini
+R_spatial_Bertoncini - Spatialtemporal Analysis in R by Andre Bertoncini